 The Art Newspaper

 ArtTactic is an art market analysis firm.
 You can subscribe to receive their reports and studies but they also offer editorial articles as well as this informative art market podcast.
 Episodes are relatively short, averaging about 15 minutes each, making it great for your commute or to have on in the background while you make breakfast in the morning.
-The newest episode is featured below, but you can find past episodes by clicking here.
+Listen to the featured episode in the player or you can find all episodes by clicking here.

 Bad at Sports